 How to reduce the cash value of Workers’ Compensation Claims?

-Well, a lot of it depends on the severity of the injury, the medical diagnosis, the medical treatment received, and the future impact of the injury on the worker’s career.
-But all of it will eventually boil down to the estimated monetary losses that the injured worker is facing.
-If an injury has occurred, then the recovery of the injured worker will eventually determine the cash value.
+Well, a lot of it depends on the severity of the injury, the medical diagnosis, the medical treatment received, and the future impact of the injury on the worker’s career but all of it will eventually boil down to the estimated monetary losses that the injured worker is looking at.
+If an injury has occurred, then the recovery of the injured worker will eventually determine the cash value

 Rating of the severity of the injury